Water Storage Levels

 News and announcements

 The bridge was first constructed in 1972 for the purpose of gaining access to the Dartmouth Dam site during construction.
-The proposed works will bring it in line with the latest safety standards set by VicRoads.
+The works bring it in line with the latest safety standards set by VicRoads.

 About Dartmouth Dam